-Dorothy Ida Davies was born at River Bank, Wanganui, on 24 October 1899, the child of English-born parents David Davies, an engineer, and his wife, Martha Naomi Oakden.
+Dorothy Ida Davies was born at River Bank, Whanganui, on 24 October 1899, the child of English-born parents David Davies, an engineer, and his wife, Martha Naomi Oakden.
 Dorothy was the seventh of eight children and the only daughter.
 Her passion for music was evident at an early age.
 Before she was four she could play by ear the songs her brothers were taught at school, and soon after began her first piano lessons.
 David and Martha Davies encouraged the musical talents of their children.
 The sound of the slow movements of Beethoven sonatas being played in the family drawing room, and of her brothers playing stringed instruments together, made a deep and lasting impression on the young girl.

-While still at primary school Dorothy announced that she wished to study with Sophia Redwood, music mistress at Wanganui Girls' College.
+While still at primary school Dorothy announced that she wished to study with Sophia Redwood, music mistress at Whanganui Girls' College.
 Her father was unwilling, because of the fees.
 Supported by her brothers, Dorothy issued an ultimatum: ‘if you don't let me go to Mrs Redwood I won't do any more housework’.
 Lessons commenced, and she remained Sophia Redwood’s pupil until she left the college.
 From 1915 to 1918 she performed at school concerts and won music prizes.

 After leaving school, Dorothy Davies continued to study music while teaching privately, and in 1920 gained her ATCL and licentiate of the Associated Board.
 In 1924 she entered the New South Wales State Conservatorium of Music in Sydney to undertake their five-year course based on chamber music.
 She completed the course in four years, winning the coveted Yvonne Charvin prize.
 The conservatorium awarded her its teacher's diploma.